Roopa Ganguly: Acting career

 She acted in Anurag Basu's blockbuster film Barfi!
 (2012).
 She acted in Anjan Dutt's Dutta Vs Dutta, (2012) where she played the character of "Runu mashi", who lives her life on her own terms and inspires the protagonist to live the life he desires.
 She featured in Joydeep Ghosh's Mayabazar (2012).
 The film has three individual stories.
 She played the protagonist in the story Smriti which is based on Dehantar by Sharadindu Bandopadhyay.
 She played Kuhu, a widow who sees her deceased husband in every single man she dates.
 She appeared in Riingo's Bengali film Na Hannyate (2012), where she played the character of Jui, who is caught in a situation where she could save only one of her kids and leave the other to die.
 In 2013, she appeared in Utsav Mukherjee's hilarious social-satirical film Half Serious.
 She played the role of goddess Durga in the film.
 She appeared in Rana Basu's Bengali film Namte Namte (2013).
 She also appeared in Shekhar Das's Bengali film Nayanchampar Dinratri (2013).
 In 2014, she appeared alongside Soumitra Chatterjee in Souvik Mitra's Bengali film Punascha, where she played the muse of an award-winning author, played by Chatterjee.
 The film earned her rave reviews including the statement made by The Times of India that the film belongs to her only.
 In 2015, she acted in Debesh Chottopadhyay's Bengali film Natoker Moto and Aparna Sen's Bengali film Arshinagar.
 She was offered the role of Jiji in Kushan Nandy's Babumoshai Bandookbaaz (2017), but was later replaced by Divya Dutta.

-She will be seen to portray Bithika Mitra in Meyebela a Bengali TV series produced by Surinder Films.
+In 2023, Ganguly portrayed Bithika Mitra in Meyebela, a Bengali TV series produced by Surinder Films.
 It revolves around a joint family of Hazra Ln, South Kolkata.

-Politics
+She abruptly left the series after a few months citing that the show contained "regressive content".

+Political career

 In 2015, Ganguly joined Bharatiya Janata Party ahead of 2016 West Bengal Legislative Assembly election and quit Artiste Forum since she believed that a political figure should not hold a significant designation in Artiste Forum.

 In West Bengal Assembly elections 2016, Ganguly lost from Howrah North to Trinamool Congress counterpart and cricketer Laxmi Ratan Shukla.

+In May 2016, she was attacked allegedly by Trinamool Congress workers when she was returning from Kakdwip in South 24 Parganas where she had gone to meet victims of political violence.
+She sustained head injuries and had to be admitted to hospital.

 She was nominated to the Rajya Sabha in October 2016 in place of cricketer Navjot Singh Sidhu, who resigned earlier.